What is Steps to Wellness all about?

 - ASSESSMENT OUTCOME

 The practitioner will call you at the agreed date and time and discuss the outcome of the assessment and the immediate options available to you.

 You will be offered the most suitable intervention option to help with your difficulties or be signposted to other services which may be better suited to your needs.
 The practitioner will then send you and your GP a letter

 outlining the discussion.

 - GETTING STARTED

 Your appointment will be confirmed and you will receive information on how to attend.
-The majority of our appointments are held through Zoom, an online meeting tool – you will be sent joining instructions for this in advance of your session.
+The majority of our appointments are held through Microsoft Teams, an online meeting tool – you will be sent joining instructions for this in advance of your session.